offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 '--------------------------------'
 ```

-Containers within a pod are isolated in terms of their resource requirements (e.g. CPU, memory, and disk), but they share the same ...
+By default, containers within a pod are isolated from each other  (e.g. isolated process IDs) except for sharing the same ...

  * network (containers within a pod have the same IP, same host, and share the port space).
  * IPC bus (containers within a pod can communicate with each other over POSIX message queues / System V IPC channels).